 10.1 Term.
 This Agreement commences upon the Effective Date and continues in effect until the expiration of the period specified in the initial Order Form (the “Initial Term”).
 Thereafter, in the event that the Parties execute one or more subsequent Order Forms, this Agreement will automatically renew for the time period specified in such additional Order Form(s) (each, a “Renewal Term”).
 Each Order Form shall specify a term applicable to such Order Form.

-10.2 Termination.
-Notwithstanding Section 10.1, either Party may terminate this Agreement as follows: (a) if the other Party materially breaches this Agreement (including, without limitation, in the case of Customer, nonpayment of the Fees) and does not remedy such failure within thirty (30) days after its receipt of written notice of such breach (unless the breach is of a nature that is incapable of being cured, in which case the non-breaching Party may terminate this Agreement immediately upon written notice); (b) if the other Party terminates its business activities or becomes insolvent, admits in writing to inability to pay its debts as they mature, makes an assignment for the benefit of creditors, or becomes subject to direct control of a trustee, receiver or similar authority; (c) upon thirty (30) days’ written notice to the other Party, either Party may terminate this Agreement for convenience; or (d) as otherwise expressly set forth in this Agreement or an Order Form.
+10.2.2 Either Party may terminate this Agreement as follows: (a) if the other Party materially breaches this Agreement (including, without limitation, in the case of Customer, nonpayment of the Fees) and does not remedy such failure within thirty (30) days after its receipt of written notice of such breach (unless the breach is of a nature that is incapable of being cured, in which case the non-breaching Party may terminate this Agreement immediately upon written notice); (b) if the other Party terminates its business activities or becomes insolvent, admits in writing to inability to pay its debts as they mature, makes an assignment for the benefit of creditors, or becomes subject to direct control of a trustee, receiver or similar authority; or (c) as otherwise expressly set forth in this Agreement or an Order Form.

 11.1 Entire Agreement.
 This Agreement, including all exhibits to this Agreement, all of which are incorporated herein by reference, sets forth the entire agreement and understanding of the Parties relating to the subject matter hereof, and supersedes all prior or contemporaneous agreements, proposals, negotiations, conversations, discussions and understandings, written or oral, with respect to such subject matter and all past dealing or industry custom.